zhuoyangdu/speed-profile/README.md

 roslaunch planning planning_node.launch
 ```

-Before you run the simulation node, you should set the environment varaible SOMO_HOME fist, like:
+Before you run the simulation node, you should set the environment varaible SOMO_HOME first, like:
 ```
 export SUMO_HOME=/home/robot/Documents/sumo-0.28.0/
 ```